basisproject/paper/src/part2/02-agents.md

 ### Accounts

-An account is an electronic storage place for [the protocol's currency, credits.](#chapter-5-currency-credits-and-ubi) These would be analogous to bank accounts that can be accessed via the web or a mobile app.
-Agents can have any number of accounts and can transfer their funds freely between them.
+An account is a protocol-defined electronic storage for [the protocol's currency, credits.](#chapter-5-currency-credits-and-ubi) These would be analogous to bank accounts that can be accessed via the web or a mobile app.
+Agents can have any number of accounts and can transfer their credits freely between them.